tmcinerney/mn-scraper/README.md

 Login using an email and password combination (foo@example.com, bar), and save the threads in JSON format:

 `node main -e foo@example.com -p bar -q hello -f json`

+Login using an email and password combination (foo@example.com, bar), and search for "hello" in the topic "Adoption" (topic ID is 2418):

+`node main -e foo@example.com -p bar -q hello -a 2418`

+Login using an email and password combination (foo@example.com, bar), and search for "hello" in the topic "Adoption" and "Arts and crafts: (topic IDs are 2418 and 2280):
+`node main -e foo@example.com -p bar -q hello -a 2418 -a 2280`

 Login using a session token and scrape all threads containing "hello":